emitanaka/SAI/README.md

 #> Levels: UK USA Canada Australia NZ
 ```

-The function actucally works to match a continent as well!
+The function actually works to match a continent as well!
 Let’s use
 `sai_lvl_match()` to more easily see the conversion on the levels alone.

 ``` r